Eucharistic theology: Methodist churches

-According to the "Article XVIII – Of the Lord's Supper" in the Methodist Articles of Religion:
+Inheriting the Reformed Anglican view of the Eucharist, according to the "Article XVIII – Of the Lord's Supper" in the Methodist Articles of Religion:

 There are various acceptable modes of receiving the Eucharist for Methodists.
 Some Methodists kneel at communion rails, which delimit the chancel in which the altar (also called the communion table) lies.
 In other churches, communicants approach the minister who administers the elements in front of the chancel.
 Methodist Churches ordinarily use "pure, unfermented juice of the grape" instead of alcoholic wine (reflecting its historic commitment to teetotalism), and either leavened yeast bread or unleavened bread.
 The elements may be distributed in small cups, but the use of a common cup and the practice of communion by intinction (where the bread is dipped into the common cup and both elements are consumed together) is a common among many Methodists.

 Methodists believe that the Lord's Supper is a sign and seal of the covenant of grace, reflecting Wesleyan covenant theology:

-Methodist theology affirms the real presence of Jesus in Holy Communion:
+Methodist theology affirms the real spiritual presence of Jesus in Holy Communion:

-Methodists have typically affirmed that the sacrament of Holy Communion is an instrumental Means of Grace through which the real presence of Jesus is communicated to the believer, but have otherwise allowed the details to remain a mystery.
+Methodists have typically affirmed that the sacrament of Holy Communion is an instrumental Means of Grace through which the real spiritual presence of Jesus is communicated to the believer, but have otherwise allowed the details to remain a mystery.
 In particular, Methodists reject the Catholic doctrine of transubstantiation (see Article XVIII of the Articles of Religion); the Primitive Methodist Church in its Discipline also rejects the Lollard doctrine of consubstantiation.
-In 2004, the United Methodist Church reaffirmed its view of the sacrament and its belief in the Real Presence in an official document entitled This Holy Mystery.

-The Methodist Church holds the position of unequivocal recognition of the anamnesis as more than just a memorial, but instead a re-presentation of Jesus:
+In 2004, the United Methodist Church reaffirmed its view of the sacrament and its belief in the Real Presence in an official document entitled This Holy Mystery.The Methodist Church holds the position of unequivocal recognition of the anamnesis as more than just a memorial, but instead a re-presentation of Jesus: